Khosrow and Shirin: Nizami's version

 Although the story was known before Nizami, it was brought to its greatest romantic height by him.
 Unlike the Shahnameh, which focuses on the history, kingship and battles of Khosrow, Nizami decided to focus on the romantic aspect of the story.

-When the Seljuq Sultan Arsalan Shah requested a love epic from the poet without specifying the subject further, Nizami picked on the story of lovers Khosrow and Shirin, a theme set in his own region and based on at least partly historical facts, though an aura of legend already surrounded it.

 Nizami Ganjavi (1141–1209) himself considered it the sweetest story in the world:

 It is believed to be one of the best works of Nizami.
 His first wife Afaq died after it was completed.
 Many versions of Nizami's work have been retold.
 The story has a constant forward drive with exposition, challenge, mystery, crisis, climax, resolution, and finally, catastrophe.

-Besides Ferdowsi, Nizami's poem was influenced by Asad Gorgani and his "Vis and Rāmin". which is of the same meter and has similar scenes.
+Besides Ferdowsi, Nizami's poem was influenced by Asad Gorgani and his "Vis and Rāmin", which is of the same meter and has similar scenes.
 Nizami's concern with astrology also has a precedent in the elaborate astrological description of the night sky in Vis and Ramin.
 Nizami had a paramount influence on the romantic tradition, and Gorgani can be said to have initiated much of the distinctive rhetoric and poetic atmosphere of this tradition, with the absence of the Sufi influences, which are seen in Nizami's epic poetry.